felix-seifert/Sanifill/README.md

       -Dquarkus.http.port=<port> \
       -Dsensor.id=<sensor-id>
   ```
-* Further analytics can be performed on the sensor data.
-This often required the history of more or all the sensor data.
+* Sophisticated analytics often requires the history of more or all the sensor data.
+The service
-  The service [database-storage](database-storage) consumes the Kafka messages to store them in a relational database.
+  [database-storage](database-storage) consumes the Kafka messages to store them in a relational database.
+Start the
-  Start the service by navigating to its folder and executing the command
+  service by navigating to its folder and executing the command
   ```shell script
   ./mvnw quarkus:dev \
       -Dquarkus.http.port=<port>